2019 Miss USA Cheslie Kryst Has Passed Away • EBONY

 Born April 28, 1991 in Jackson, Michigan Kryst went to high school in South Carolina and was a Division I athlete before graduating cum laude from the University of South Carolina.
 Following in her mother’s footsteps as Miss North Carolina, Kryst went on to win Miss USA in 2019 after competing five times prior.
 In addition to her prestigious title of Miss USA, Cheslie Kryst was a lawyer who previously practiced at a firm based in North Carolina.
 She earned a law degree and a master’s of business administration from Wake Forest University.
 After taking time off from the law firm Poyner Spruill LLP to participate in the pageant, she was promoted to the position of diversity adviser in 2020.
 While at the firm, she worked toward advocating for social justices issues such as criminal justice reform.
 Kryst also served on the board of Big Brothers Big Sisters of America and was an “impact ambassador” for the nonprofit Dress for Success.

-EBONY was able to obtain a statement from the family of Cheslie Kryst about her passing:

-“In devastation and great sorrow, we share the passing of our beloved Cheslie.
+Her family released a statement to EBONY in regards to her passing: “In devastation and great sorrow, we share the passing of our beloved Cheslie.
 Her great light was one that inspired others around the world with her beauty and strength.
 She cared, she loved, she laughed and she shined.
 Cheslie embodied love and served others, whether through her work as an attorney fighting for social justice, as Miss USA and as a host on EXTRA.
-But most importantly, as a daughter, sister, friend, mentor and colleague – we know her impact will live on.
+But most importantly, as a daughter, sister, friend, mentor and colleague—we know her impact will live on.
 As we reflect on our loss, the family asks for privacy at this time.”

-Many have begun to reflect of Kryst’s life and legacy upon the news of her sudden passing.
-EXTRA TV said the following: